I'm joining Service Space because ... of noble friends

 One thing I'm grateful for is ...
 My family.

-Jun 19, 2018, 1 comments, 11 smiles As I sit near the window, I see the clouds arriving.
+Jun 19, 2018, 1 comments, 13 smiles As I sit near the window, I see the clouds arriving.
 The child inside me is waiting to be drenched in the first rains, splash my feet in the puddle, make some paper boats and let it flow with the water.
-This Sunday a bunch of us came together to cherish that child within each one of us waiting to dance, sing, love, paint, smile and break free.
+This Sunday, at HeArt circle, a bunch of us came together to cherish that child within each one of us waiting to dance, sing, love, paint, smile and break free.
 As children, we all had our own small world of imagination and fantasies that we might have created with our own little hands with broken twigs or a torn cloth.
 Today we wanted to bring our childhood on canvas especially about the wonderment that each one of us held as children.
 Karan shared how he was a good student in his college days but what made him worry was his drawing exam.
-Inspite of his anxiety towards art and craft it was beautiful to ...
+Inspite of his anxiety towards art and craft it ...
 Read Full Story

 May 17, 2018, 8 smiles During a recent conversation with Arun dada he shared three words that serve as pillars to his life: Satya-Prem-Karuna On truth: What is your definition of truth?
 Truth is different for every individual.
 Truth is our lifeline.
 Each person should follow his definition, his base of truth.
 When he does that, day by day the layers of ignorance will keep shedding depending on the level of inner transformation (antar-shuddi).
 As one deepens in the practice of inner transformation the aashudhi will start peeling away.
 Today you may see the truth in a certain form.
 But there will come a stage when it will become formless (vastravihin) and colorless (rangvihin).
 Dada sang few lines from a song to explain further: "Sat na meli rang sogatha, khelu neet chopat."
 (In the game of ludo there are different coloured pawns.
 For each individual his colour is his truth.)
 "Jeevan ne jeeti lidha mein janam janam ne ghat."
 (When I play ...
 Read Full Story